 In remote locations such as the Australian outback, in the past electricity was generated almost exclusively by diesel generators.
 Electricity is required for drilling, sampling, crushing and testing facilities, as well as air conditioning, kitchens and laundry.
 Beyond the use of fossil fuels, diesel generators also have another disadvantage.
 Due to the requisite warm-up times, diesel generators often have to run longer than power needs would require.
 As a result, they operate at low efficiency levels.
 Moreover, the maintenance costs of generators are enormous and the regular transportation of diesel they require drives up costs even further.

-Thanks to the numerous hours of sunlight, a photovoltaic installation presented itself as a useful addition in Yamarna.
-A TS 48 V from TESVOLT with 408 kWh ensures that the solar power can also be used at night and helps reduce the diesel generators’ running times by up to 90%.
+Thanks to the numerous hours of sunlight, a photovoltaic installation is a useful addition in Yamarna.
+A storage system is also required so that the solar power can be used at night and the diesel generators’ running times are optimised.

 The requirements for a storage solution: